 - Make sure everyone from your team is on board when setting marketing goals.

-Hearing from other marketers about how they approach goal-setting shows that there is no one silver bullet or perfect formula; how you set goals––not just what kind of goals you set––will be different for each company, product, team, manager and client.
+Hearing from other marketers about how they approach goal-setting shows that there is no one silver bullet or perfect formula; how you set goals––not just what kind of goals you set––will be different for each company, product, team, manager, and client.
 Nonetheless, simplicity, focus, authenticity, systems and the ability to consider both your short and long-term vision are key.

 Now it’s your turn.
-What’s one tactic that has helped you set achievable marketing goals, and then stay focused on them?
+What’s one tactic that has helped you set achievable marketing goals and then stay focused on them?

 About the Author: Chloe Mason Gray specializes in digital marketing and growth strategy for startups and intrepid entrepreneurs.
 Be sure to say hi to her on Twitter.
-You can also follow her on Google+.